TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/packet-broker-agent.md

 - `pba.cluster-id`: Cluster ID uniquely identifying this cluster within a NetID and tenant.
 The cluster ID is used for shared subscriptions (i.e. splitting traffic over multiple Packet Broker Agents) and as Forwarder ID to route downlink traffic to the right cluster
 - `pba.home-network-cluster-id`: Home Network Cluster ID, if different from the Cluster ID.
 Leave empty to fallback to `cluster-id`

+Gateway identity, status, antennas, frequency plan, location, Tx and Rx rates can be reported to Packet Broker Mapper.
+Mapping is enabled when the Forwarder role is enabled.

+- `pba.mapper-address`: Address of Packet Broker Mapper

 ## Authentication Options

 - `pba.authentication-mode`: Set this to `oauth2`